czosel/code-ballet/2016-07-25-stable-marriage/czosel/README.md

 This solution is outlined here:

-1) convert both preference sets to a matrix, where the entries are the preferences expressed as numbers: 0 = favorite, 1 = 2nd best, ...
+1. convert both preference sets to a matrix, where the entries are the preferences expressed as numbers: 0 = favorite, 1 = 2nd best, ...
-2) add the two matrices (after transposing one of them, such that rows represent women and columns men) - lets call this "mututal preference matrix"
+2. add the two matrices (after transposing one of them, such that rows represent women and columns men) - lets call this "mututal preference matrix"

-3) find the lowest number in the matrix -> this is a match!
+3. find the lowest number in the mutual preference matrix -> this is a match!
-4) cross out the row and the column of the last match, as these two people are now not available for matching anymore.
+4. cross out the row and the column of the last match, as these two people are now not available for matching anymore.
-5) repeat at (3) with the updated matrix, until only one entry remains (which represents the last match)
+5. repeat at (3) with the updated matrix, until only one entry remains (which represents the last match)

-The situations, where multiple choices for the lowest number in the matrix exist, correspond to multiple possible solutions.
+The situations where multiple choices for the lowest number in the matrix exist, correspond to multiple possible solutions.

 Possible next steps:
 - actually return all results